Arena course matches

 Accessible for anyone with an arena

-Adapting existing straight tracks to an arena has been done occasionally by keeping them straight and making them shorter.
-But while we were at it, we wanted to make full use of the arena and use it to train the horse and rider on both sides.
+Adapting existing straight tracks to an arena has been done previously by keeping them straight and making them shorter.
+But here arena courses have been developed in their own right, making full use of the arena and using it to train the horse and rider on both sides.

 More emphasis on riding

-The above means in the arena courses there will be more emphasis on riding the horse.
-And that means a par time range and minuspoints for going through a turn in the wrong lead for example.
-Do you think you have a disadvantage because your horse is too fast or can only do a left lead?
-Then train him better and you no longer have a disadvantage!
+The above means in the arena courses there will be more emphasis on riding your horse.
+And that means a par time range and minus points for going through a turn in the wrong lead for example.
+The idea is to encourage more balance, consistency, and versatility in horse training, such that more archery horses will be able to pick up either canter lead easily and be able to go various speeds for different activities.

 Walk, trot and canter

 To make these matches accessible for everyone, all tracks can be ridden in walk, trot and canter.
-We have seperate general rules for the walk and trot versions.
+We have separate general rules for the walk and trot versions.

 Shorter matches and more fun

-The rider needs to spend much less time on his horse in an arena course match.
+Riders can spend much less time on their horses in an arena course match.
 Therefore more riders can use the same horse, making it easier for organisers to have an arena postal match.
 The short time the match takes should also make it more fun to partcipate and more exciting to watch!